Alabama Scald Injuries

 - Contact your physician should you experience pain for more than 48 hours, as the injury could be more severe than you originally thought.

 If you sustain a serious scald injury, you should seek appropriate and immediate medical attention.
 The Health Center Encyclopedia indicates that severe scalds will necessitate prompt medical attention and may require hospitalization, antibiotics or skin grafts.
-After getting adequate medical treatment, you should call Hollis, Wright, Clay and Vail, P.C. to determine if you have a viable injury claim and are eligible for compensation.
+After getting adequate medical treatment, you should call Hollis, Wright & Clay, P.C. to determine if you have a viable injury claim and are eligible for compensation.

 Should you need representation due to damage or injury caused by a scald injury, or need help with any other personal injury claim, we can help.
 Please call us at 205.324.3600 or 1.844.LAW.TALK to speak to one of our caring and experienced attorneys.